FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ---
-title: Using TimescaleDB with Node-RED.
+title: How to use TimescaleDB with Node-RED
 subtitle: Guide to integrating TimescaleDB into Node-RED for Storing, Updating, and Querying Data.
 description: Learn how to integrate TimescaleDB with Node-RED for storing and managing time-series data efficiently.
 date: 2024-06-19